rust-lang/rust-forge/rustc-bug-fix-procedure.md

 Ideally, breaking changes should have landed on the **stable branch** of the compiler before they are finalized.

-### Batching breaking changes to libsyntax

-Due to the lack of stable plugins, making changes to libsyntax can currently be quite disruptive to the ecosystem that relies on plugins.
-In an effort to ease this pain, we generally try to batch up such changes so that they occur all at once, rather than occuring in a piecemeal fashion.
-In practice, this means that you should add:

-    cc #31645 @Manishearth

-to the PR and avoid directly merging it.
-In the future we may develop a more polished procedure here, but the hope is that this is a relatively temporary state of affairs.

-N/A

 <!-- -Links--------------------------------------------------------------------- -->

 [RFC 1122]: https://github.com/rust-lang/rfcs/blob/master/text/1122-language-semver.md